-Overall, we find that there is an almost even split between respondents who favour the plaintiffs (47%) versus those who favour the dismissal of the case (53%).
-Quantitative results from the content analysis are shown in Table 1.
-While we expected that there would not be a clear-cut winner in the debate, the nearly equal division of opinions was surprising.
+Overall, we find that there is an almost even split between respondents who favour the plaintiffs (47 per cent) vs those who favour the dismissal of the case (53 per cent).
+Quantitative results from the content analysis are shown in Table I. While we expected that there would not be a clear-cut winner in the debate, the nearly equal division of opinions was surprising.
 Still, the small-margin majority acquiesced with the decision as made, to dismiss the trial and not hold the government, US Marine Corps, or contractor responsible for the maintenance of the levees.